CommonAccord/MarathonVC-Contractor-Agt/Orig.md

 9.2.2.sec=Clauses 6, 7, 8, 9.2, 10.4, 1.1 and 10.8 hereof shall survive termination of this Agreement.

+9.2.=[G/Z/ol/s2]

+9.=[G/Z/ol/2]

 10.Ti=General Provisions

-10.1.Ti=Entire Agreement.
+10.1.Ti=Entire Agreement

 10.1.sec=This Agreement constitutes the entire agreement and understanding between the Parties, and supersedes and preempts any prior representations, understandings or other agreements of the Parties, written or oral written or oral, which may have related to the subject matter hereof in any way.

-10.2.Ti=Severability.
+10.2.Ti=Severability

 10.2.sec=If any provision of this Agreement is invalid or unenforceable, the invalidity or unenforceability shall not affect any other provision hereof and this Agreement shall be construed in all respects as if the invalid or unenforceable provision had been omitted.

-10.3.Ti=Counterparts.
+10.3.Ti=Counterparts

 10.3.sec=This Agreement may be executed in counterparts, each of which shall be deemed to be an original, but all of which, taken together, shall constitute one and the same agreement.

-10.4.Ti=Successors and Assigns.
+10.4.Ti=Successors and Assigns

 10.4.sec=This Agreement shall bind and inure to the benefit of and be enforceable by Contractor, the Company and their respective successors and assigns; provided that the rights and obligations of Contractor under this Agreement are personal to Contractor and may not be assigned, novated, subcontracted or transferred without the prior written consent of the Company.

-10.5.Ti=Amendments and Waivers.
+10.5.Ti=Amendments and Waivers

 10.5.sec=This Agreement may only be amended in a writing signed by Contractor (or a duly authorized officer thereof) and a duly authorized officer of the Company.
 No waiver of any term or provision of this Agreement will be effective unless made in writing.
 Any written amendment or waiver will be effective only in the instance given and then only with respect to the specific term or provision (or portion thereof) of this Agreement to which it expressly relates, and will not be deemed or construed to constitute a waiver of any other term or provision (or portion thereof) waived in any other instance.

-10.6.Ti=No Waiver of Rights.
+10.6.Ti=No Waiver of Rights

 10.6.sec=A failure or delay in exercising any right, power or privilege in respect of this Agreement will not be presumed to operate as a waiver, and a single or partial exercise of any right, power or privilege will not be presumed to preclude any subsequent or further exercise, of that right, power or privilege or the exercise of any other right, power or privilege.

-10.7.Ti=Notices.
+10.7.Ti=Notices

 10.7.sec=All notices permitted or required under this Agreement shall be in writing and shall be delivered in person or mailed by registered or certified mail, postage prepaid, to the address of the Party specified in this Agreement or such other address as either Party may specify in writing.
 Such notice shall be deemed to have been given upon receipt.

-10.8.Ti=Governing Law; Dispute Resolution.
+10.8.Ti=Governing Law; Dispute Resolution

 10.8.sec=This Agreement shall be governed by and construed in accordance with the laws of Greece.
 Any disputes arising hereunder, including disputes arising from or related to a termination of this Agreement, and any disputes or claims arising from the subject matter of this Agreement shall be subject to the exclusive jurisdiction of the competent courts of Athens, Greece.

+10.=[G/Z/ol/8]

+=[G/Agt-Form-CmA/US/Frame/2Parties/0.md]

+=[G/Z/ol/10]

-IN WITNESS WHEREOF, the Parties have executed this Agreement in two (2) originals, one being delivered to each Party, as of the date first written above.
+/=IN WITNESS WHEREOF, the Parties have executed this Agreement in two (2) originals, one being delivered to each Party, as of the date first written above.

 THE PARTIES